Terms that a Buyer of Business Telephone Systems Should

 physical hook-up and diagnostic testing of a PBX switch, cabinet, or peripheral

-item prior to a cutover and maintenance acceptance by the maintaining
+item prior to a cutover and maintenance acceptance by the maintaining vendor.

 Intercom(ICM)